bodziosamolot/sourceGenerators/article.md

 ![Syntax Tree of everyones favourite WeatherForecastController](https://i.imgur.com/AU0veYl.png)

 It shows basic building blocks of the tree:
-- Node -
+- Node - Building blocks of the syntax tree consisting of combination of tokens, trivia and other nodes
-- Token -
+- Token - Leaves of the syntax tree.
+These are elements like keywords or identifiers
-- Trivia -
+- Trivia - Parts of syntax with really low significance like whitespace or comments
-- Value -
+- Value - ???

 ## Definitions

-- Compiler -
+- Compiler - Takes code in, passes it through a pipeline and produces a
+- Roslyn -
-- Parser -
+- Parser - Part of the compiler responsible for building the Syntax Tree from linear text (???)
 - Syntax Tree -
 - Syntax Node -